-TIFF files are capable of containing high-quality images with excellent color depth, making them ideal for archiving or editing purposes.
+TIFF files can contain high-quality images with excellent color depth, making them ideal for archiving or editing purposes.

 - High Quality: TIFF files can store high-resolution data with no loss in quality due to compression algorithms.
 This makes it an ideal choice for archiving or editing purposes where image quality must remain intact after processing.

-- Not Widely Supported : Although most modern browsers do support tiff images , some older versions may not ; this could lead to compatibility issues when trying view these types of files online .3 Expensive Software Requirements : In order to edit tiff images , specialized software needs purchased which can cost quite a bit depending on what features you require ; compared with free alternatives like GIMP which offer basic photo manipulation tools at no cost .
+- Not Widely Supported: Although most modern browsers do support tiff images, some older versions may not; this could lead to compatibility issues when trying to view these types of files online .3 Expensive Software Requirements: To edit tiff images, specialized software needs purchasing, which can cost quite a bit depending on what features you require; compared with free alternatives like GIMP which offer basic photo manipulation tools at no cost.